-As the weather warms and the grass starts greening, it’s time to start mowing the lawn!
+Organic lawns don’t have to be complicated!
 You can have a beautiful, green space for relaxation without synthetic chemicals.
-Just follow our top 5 tips for creating a lovely organic lawn.
+Just follow our top 5 tips.

 Set your lawnmower at 3″ to 3.5″.
 Mowing grass too short stresses the turf and leads to increased competition from weeds.